Widen the Resonance at Ultra-High Energies: Novel Probes of Neutrino Self-interactions in the High-Mass Regime: Modeling cosmogenic UHE neutrino production

 Fig.~\ref{fig:source} shows the neutrino energy spectrum without $\nu$SI calculated by our semi-analytic framework and, as a comparison, the result from simulations~\cite{Leal:2025eou}.
-The difference is much smaller than the uncertainties, which validates our semi-analytic framework.
+The difference between the two calculations is much smaller than the overall theoretical uncertainty, which spans approximately an order of magnitude.
+This validates our semi-analytic framework.

-\section{Neutrino Propagation}
+\section{Neutrino propagation}

 With the collision and source terms constructed, we can solve the Boltzmann equation numerically.
 Although in the original Boltzmann equation, $F$ is a function of $t$ and $p$, in practice, we solve the equation using the variable transformation from $(t,\ p)$ to $(a,\ \tilde{p})$ where $\tilde{p}\equiv ap$ is the comoving momentum.
 Such a variable transformation not only removes the $Hp\partial_{p}$ term in Eq.~\eqref{eq:Boltzmann}, but also improves the numerical stability and performance of the code, since the comoving momentum is unchanged during propagation in the expanding Universe in the absence of collisions.
 For the technical details of the implementation, we refer to the appendix of Ref.~\cite{Wang:2025qap}.